liamcurry/py3kwarn/README.rst

 - Friendlier messages.
 - `A flake8 extension`_.
 - Flags to ignore certain errors
-- Compatibility mode, where warning messages provide suggestions to write forwards compatible code.
-Make this the default.
 - Make it faster.
 Right now it is quite slow compared to other syntax checkers.
   Major refactoring may be necessary.